 The purpose of MVTA transit stations are to provide a safe, convenient place for transit riders as well as promote transit services, increase ridership, build public awareness and reduce the number of automobile trips.

 To help reduce the number of automobile trips made after passengers exit the bus, the MVTA works with developers regarding plans for land adjacent to MVTA transit stations.
 Housing, daycare, take-out food, dry cleaners, video rental and shoe repair have been identified as places people travel before and after work, and therefore have been suggested for surrounding development plans.
 In return, the revenue stream from the sale of land and the lease of parking spaces helps offset the costs of the transit stations.

 Jefferson Bus Depot

-The MVTA provides a link for residents to travel not only throughout the Twin Cities Metro Area but throughout the entire country via our partnership with Jefferson Lines.
-The Burnsville Transit Station serves as a depot, with the MVTA selling tickets for Jefferson buses, with the ability for riders to connect to Greyhound and other regional carriers.
-Jefferson offers five trips each day (two northbound and three southbound), seven days a week to a variety of destinations across the country.
+The MVTA provides a link at Burnsville Transit for residents to travel not only throughout the Twin Cities Metro Area but throughout the entire country by serving as a stop location for Jefferson Lines.
+Jefferson offers service seven days a week to a variety of destinations across the country.

 Partnering with Government Agencies